All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

-\end{enumerate} \end{proof} Now we are ready to characterise $S$-metric Ramsey classes (extending Corollary~\ref{cor:Smetric}): \begin{thm}[Ramsey $S$-metric Spaces Theorem] Let $S$ be a subset of positive reals.
-Then the following conditions are equivalent: \begin{enumerate} \item $S$ satisfies the 4-values condition, \item $\mathcal M_S$ has the strong amalgamation property, \item $\mathcal M_S$ has the amalgamation property, and, \item the class $\overrightarrow{\mathcal M}_S$ of all convexly ordered $S$-metric spaces is Ramsey. \end{enumerate} \end{thm} \begin{proof} $\ref{Smetric1}\iff \ref{Smetric2}$ by Corollary~\ref{cor:sauer2}.
+This result covers some countable non-closed sets $S$ (such as positive rationals).
+For closed sets we can characterise all $S$-metric Ramsey classes: \begin{theorem}[Characterisation of Ramsey lifts of $S$-metric spaces for closed $S$] Let $S$ be a set of positive reals such that $S\cup\{0\}$ is closed.
+Then the following conditions are equivalent: \begin{enumerate} \item $S$ satisfies the 4-values condition, \item $\mathcal M_S$ has the strong amalgamation property, \item $\mathcal M_S$ has the amalgamation property, and \item the class $\ordclasssup{\mathcal M}{S}$ of all convexly ordered $S$-metric spaces is Ramsey. \end{enumerate} \end{theorem} \begin{proof} $\ref{Smetric1}\iff \ref{Smetric2}$ by Corollary~\ref{cor:sauer2}.
 Clearly $\ref{Smetric2}\implies \ref{Smetric3}$.
 To see that $\ref{Smetric3}\implies \ref{Smetric2}$ consider $S$ which fails to satisfy the 4-values condition for $a,b,c,d$ and $x$.
 Assume to the contrary that $\mathcal M_S$ has the amalgamation property.
-It follows that the amalgamation of triangles with distances $a$--$b$--$x$ and $c$--$d$--$x$ over an edge of distance $x$ must identify vertices.
-To make this possible, it follows that $a=c$ and $b=d$.
-It follows that 4-values condition is then trivially satisfied by putting $y=\min(a,b)$.
-A contradiction.
+It follows that the amalgamation of triangles with distances $a$--$b$--$x$ and $c$--$d$--$x$ over the edge of distance $x$ must identify vertices.
+To make this possible, it must hold that $a=c$ and $b=d$, bud then the 4-values condition is trivially satisfied by putting $y=\min(a,b)$, which is a contradiction.